tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 # Twiddling our thumbs

-That's all well and good but it's still frustrating to have to define a new symbol each time we want `Foo` to hold a different type.
-What we really want is some way of capturing the parameter to `f` (in `Foo`'s case, `Int`) and constructing some expression with it.
+That's all well and good but it's still frustrating to have to define a new symbol and instance each time we want `Foo` to hold a different type.
+What we want to do is to capture the parameter to `f` (in `Foo`'s case, `Int`) and construct some expression with it.
 Type families and the defunctionalised symbols provide that facility but in a clumsy and non-compositional way.
-We really want a uniform and compositional way of writing type level functions, a sort of type-level lambda calculus, if you will.
+We want a uniform and compositional way of writing type-level functions, a sort of type-level lambda calculus, if you will.

-Muse on that for a few moments while I fiddle around with a typed version of the SKI calculus.
+Muse on that for a few moments while I fiddle around with a typed version of the SKI combinators.

 ```haskell
 data Arr a b where